localhost

 import { Elysia } from 'elysia'

-// `name` is an unique identifier
+// `name` is a unique identifier

 const ip = new Elysia({ name: 'ip' })